-- Each polling location has an accessible voting machine.
+- Each voting location has an accessible voting machine.

 County Voter Information Guide

 The Santa Cruz County Voter Information Guide is mailed to all registered voters in the county.
 Information on local and county races and local measures is contained in this guide.
-The guide is available online and in a downloadable MP3 version.
+The guide is also available online.

 State Voter Information Guide